pagkly/Zed/Investopedia4/UN Principles for Responsible Investment (PRI) Definition.md

 ### Key Takeaways

--   The UN Principles for Responsible Investment is an organization dedicated to promoting environmental and social responsibility among the world’s investors.
+-   The UN Principles for Responsible Investment is an organization dedicated to promoting environmental and [[Social Responsibility|social responsibility]] among the world’s investors.
 -   The UN Principles for Responsible Investment relies on voluntary disclosures by participating members, called signatories.
 -   Today, UN Principles for Responsible Investment signatories are responsible for over $80 trillion in assets worldwide, and include some of the world’s largest and most influential investors.